 Model 2 uses input variables X1 and X2 to predict Y1.

 Which model should be used?
-Information regarding both models are provided below:
+Information regarding both models is provided below:

 Comparing the R-squared between Model 1 and Model 2, the R-squared predicts that Model 1 is a better model as it carries greater explanatory power (0.5923 in Model 1 vs. 0.5612 in Model 2).